gohugoio/hugo/content/en/content-management/multilingual.md

 1. `/content/about.en.md`
 2. `/content/about.fr.md`

-The first file is assigned the english language and linked to the second.
+The first file is assigned the English language and is linked to the second.
-The second file is assigned the french language and linked to the first.
+The second file is assigned the French language and is linked to the first.

-Their language is __assigned__ according to the language code added as __suffix to the filename__.
+Their language is __assigned__ according to the language code added as a __suffix to the filename__.

 By having the same **path and base filename**, the content pieces are __linked__ together as translated pages.

 {{< note >}}

-If a file is missing any language code, it will be assigned the default language.
+If a file has no language code, it will be assigned the default language.
 {{</ note >}}

 ### Translation by content directory

 This system uses different content directories for each of the languages.
 Each language's content directory is set using the `contentDir` param.